14islands/14islands-com-v2/app/blog/_posts/2017-02-15-responsible-push-notifications-on-the-web.md

 })
 {% endhighlight %}

-We got *app_id* and *safari_id* under the *App Settings* in the OneSignal Dashboard after the app has been created in there.
+We got *app_id* and *safari_id* under the *App Settings* in the OneSignal Dashboard after creating a new app in there.

 The *allowLocalhostAsSecureOrigin: true* flag will treat **http://localhost** and **http://127.0.0.1** as a secure origin.
 In production, push notifications require HTTPS to work.

-It's important not call the *init* method more than once.
+It's important not to call the *init* method more than once.
 Doing so results in an error.

 ## Progressive enhancement

-Push Notifications are not supported by all browsers.
-For those browsers, we only show the Newsletter signup form on our website.
-In a true progressive enhancement fashion.
+Push notifications are not supported by all browsers.
+For those browsers, we only show the Newsletter signup form on our website - in a true progressive enhancement fashion.

 The Newsletter signup form works on all browsers and even without JavaScript enabled.